Epoxies: Musical style

 The Epoxies started as a reaction to popular rock music at the time.
 The original members felt that the entertainment and stage performance aspects of popular music were being ignored and it is this sentiment that results in their characteristic energetic shows and flamboyant homemade costumes.
+Ox-Fanzine critic Joachim Hiller wrote that the Epoxies "draw on influences from the early eighties, when Joy Division and New Order, OMD and Kim Wilde, X-Ray Spex and Blondie broke away from harsh punk sounds and moved towards pop."

 As part of rebelling against established musical conventions, the band chose to include a synthesizer; they "had the intent of offending people with it because it's such an uncool instrument."
 However, with the rise of synthesizers in popular music since, the Epoxies are often compared to acts such as The Bravery and The Killers, leading the band to wonder if they are not accomplishing their objectives by being "overly cool" instead.
 One of the synthsizers FM often used was a monophonic Roland SH-101 keytar.

 Viz used a futuristic looking Epiphone Explorer that had been repainted and modified to contain a laser and a bank of LEDs.